danielsollondon/azure-aks-docs/articles/aks/app-routing-gateway-api.md

 The application routing add-on now supports the Kubernetes Gateway API for ingress traffic management.
 If you are using [managed NGINX][app-routing-nginx] with the legacy Ingress API, we strongly recommend migrating to using the Kubernetes Gateway API implementation.

-The application routing add-on Kubernetes Gateway API implementation deploys an Istio control plane to serve Kubernetes Gateway API resources.
+The application routing add-on Kubernetes Gateway API implementation deploys an Istio control plane to reconcile Kubernetes Gateway API resources.
 Unlike the [Istio service mesh add-on for AKS][istio-addon], the Istio control plane deployed via the application routing add-on only monitors Gateway API resources and does not support sidecar injection or other Istio Custom Resource Definitions (CRDs).
 Additionally, the application routing add-on Istio control plane is not revisioned and is upgraded in-place for both minor and patch version updates.
 Note that you cannot have both the application routing Kubernetes Gateway API implementaion and the Istio add-on enabled simultaneously on your cluster.

 ## Limitations

 * The application routing Gateway API implementation and the [Istio service mesh add-on][istio-addon] cannot be enabled simultaneously.
 You must disable one first in order to enable the other.
 * The application routing Gateway API implementation uses the same [resource customization allowlist][resource-customization-allowlist] as the Istio add-on for validating ConfigMap customizations for `Gateway` resources.
 Customizations not on the allowlist are disallowed and blocked via add-on managed webhooks.
 * [Azure DNS and TLS certificate management][app-routing-dns-tls] via the application routing add-on is currently not supported for the Kubernetes Gateway API.
+You can follow the steps in the [Transport Layer Security (TLS) ingress gateway](#configure-a-tls-ingress-gateway) to configure a `Gateway` to perform TLS termination.
+* Configuring HTTPS ingress access to HTTPS services - i.e Server Name Indication (SNI) Passthrough - via the `TLSRoute` resource is currently unsupported.

 ## Prerequisites